 4. Brainscape : Allows teachers to make a class set of flashcards.
 Can assign sets to students and monitor progress.
 Upgrade unlocks additional features.

-5. Wordwall : Similar to Quizlet, an online platform that allows the teacher to create class sets of flashcards and games.
-Sets can be embedded into other websites as well.
+5. Wordwall : An online platform that allows the teacher to create different interactive activities (e.g., spin the wheel) and class sets of flashcards.
+These sets can be embedded into other websites as well.

 6. Flashcard Machine : 100% free.
 Allows teachers to create their own class sets.
 Unclear whether or not teachers can assign sets or monitor student progress

-Each can be used to send interactive polls and live quiz questions during presentations or class.
+Each can be used to send interactive polls (e.g., word cloud, ranking) and live quiz questions during presentations or class.
 Each has limitations based on which level you choose to pay for, although the most basic option is free for each.

 1. Poll Everywhere